 Angel Mitchell is an experienced trial and appellate lawyer with a proven track record of success litigating complex patent and trademark cases.
 She represents clients in complex litigation involving a wide range of technologies such as wearable technologies, telecommunications, digital rights management, gaming, interactive multimedia systems and devices, smart grid technologies, power plant emissions, polymer chemistry, robotics, industrial manufacturing, athletic apparel and navigation technology.
-She has vast experience in all stages of litigation in federal courts throughout the country, including trials and appeals, as well as coordinating litigation with related proceedings at the United States Patent & Trademark Office.
-Throughout her career, Angel has successfully represented numerous prominent clients such as one of the world’s largest technology companies, The Coca-Cola Company, Nike, Sprint, Alstom, Cerner Corporation, Leggett & Platt, Ford Motor Company, and Zynga as well as smaller innovators.
+She has vast experience in all stages of litigation in federal courts throughout the country, including trials and appeals, as well as coordinating litigation with related proceedings at the United States Patent and Trademark Office.
+Throughout her career, Angel has successfully represented numerous prominent clients such as one of the world’s largest technology companies, The Coca-Cola Company, Nike, Sprint, Alstom, Cerner Corporation, Leggett & Platt, Ford Motor Company and Zynga, as well as smaller innovators.

 Angel enjoys working with clients to understand the unique business interests involved in each case and developing litigation strategies that further those interests.
 Her creative and strategic approach has resulted in widespread favorable successes for her clients at all stages of litigation—on appeal, at trial, on motions, Markman rulings, and key transfer motions.

 - Electric Power Group, LLC v.
-Alstom S.A. – Won summary judgment invalidating three patents directed to real-time electric power grid monitoring systems.
-The decision was affirmed on appeal by the Federal Circuit in a published decision that has already been cited hundreds of times by courts and the United States Patent & Trademark Office.
+Alstom, S.A. – Represented Alstom and its subsidiaries in a patent infringement case involving three patents directed to real-time electric power grid monitoring systems.
+Won summary judgment that the patents were invalid as claiming patent-ineligible subject matter.
+As appellate counsel, obtained affirmance from the Federal Circuit in a published decision that has been cited hundreds of times by the courts and the United States Patent and Trademark Office.